paigewil/capstone/exploratory_data_analysis_report.md

 df_split <- read.csv("E:/Learning/Springboard Intro to Data Science/capstone/CT_cleaned_split.csv")
 ```

-Reading in external data sources and changing variable types/names:
+Reading in external data sources and changing variable types/names: <br />Here, the COUNTY variable doesn't have the full FIP, only the right-end number, so we need to add 9000 to create it.

 ``` r
 census <- read.csv("E:/Learning/Springboard Intro to Data Science/capstone/cc-est2016-alldata-09.csv")